chargebee alternatives

 Pricing Plans

-• Add-on: Teams – $500 per month.
-Adds unlimited webhooks and company overrides for larger internal teams.
+• Teams add-on ($500 per month): Adds unlimited webhooks and company overrides for larger internal teams.

-2. Orb
+2. Metronome

 Image

-Source: withorb.com
+Source: Metronome.com

 Orb connects raw usage events to contracts, pricing logic, and invoices, so you bill from the same source of truth used by product and finance.